 Another public, liquid way to invest in REITs is through ETFs (exchange traded funds).
 REIT ETFs, such as the Vanguard REIT ETF, invest in several public REITs through a single publicly traded fund.
 REIT ETFs make multiple public REITs accessible in a single diversified offering, similar to securities held by an index fund.

-Possibly the largest downside of public REITs on an exchange is that their performance is highly correlated to the broader public market.
-This correlation causes volatility, and share prices are prone to move in tandem with the rise and fall of the stock market.
+Possibly the largest downside of publicly traded REITs is that their performance is highly correlated to the broader public market.
+This correlation causes volatility, and with that, share prices are prone to move in tandem with the rise and fall of the stock market.
 This can happen regardless of whether or not anything has materially changed in respect to the underlying properties owned by the REIT.

 As a result of this correlation with public markets, publicly traded REITs offer little in the way of true diversification beyond standard public market assets — something normally expected when investing in a new asset class like real estate.